-I’m a hacker, security analyst, and sysadmin.
+I’m a hacker, sysadmin, software developer, and engineer.

 My full résumé is available by request.
 Highlights:

 Feel free to contact me with any questions about any of my projects.
-You can find the source code, and in some cases binaries, on my Github page.
+You can find the source code, and in some cases binaries, on my GitHub page.

 My current local time is .